Analyzing text data in a spreadsheet is a nightmare. It’s time-consuming and monotonous, not to mention expensive.

 You may use pre-trained models, like the ones above, to analyze your data in Google Sheets.
-But you also have the option of adapting models to the specific requirements of your business.
-For example, you can add categories to the sentiment analysis model to see if your customers are angry or happy.
-You can also train your model to recognize industry jargon.
-By using a custom model, you’ll get more accurate insights than if you used a pre-trained model.
+But you also have the option to create your own.
+Perhaps you need your model to recognize industry jargon.
+By using a custom model, you’ll get more accurate insights.

 In this step, you’ll need to upload the information you want to analyze.
 You can upload information in various formats, including CSV and Excel files:

 Now it’s time to choose your tags.
 In this case, we went for Ease of Use, Customer Service, and Pricing.
 These are the tags that the model will later on use to categorize data and make predictions.
 Keep in mind that if you decide to use many tags, you will need further work to train the model: